New: our first western shirt and 4 look ideas

 Why a western shirt at BonneGueule?

-Above all because it is a piece with quite an aura , and it is not for nothing that it is prized in creative circles.
+First of all because it is a piece with a sacred aura , and it is not for nothing that it is prized in creative circles.

-Indeed, it is a shirt which very quickly found its place in cinematographic and musical culture .
+Indeed, it is a shirt that has very quickly found its place in cinematographic and musical culture .
 As an American singer, Guy Clark is one of its greatest representatives:

 Man in western shirt and holding hat.